GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 Create a new Linux VM and make sure that NGINX is installed and configured to serve HTTP requests.

+> **Note**
+> For this challenge we'll be using Terraform to handle NGINX installation, but keep in mind that there are alternatives, such as Ansible, Chef/Puppet etc. that can be used to augment Terraform capabilities.

 ### Success Criteria

 1. There's a new Linux VM with NGINX serving public HTTP requests, created by Terraform
 1. The external IP of the VM is output when the Terraform command is run
-1. All of this configuration in the Cloud Source Repository
+1. All of this configuration is in the Cloud Source Repository

 ## Challenge 5: Automation